Which country is cheaper, Portugal or Greece?

 Portugal offers plenty of small towns along with charming sights and activities, too.
 In addition to the charming towns inland, almost the entire coastline is dotted with charming small towns, many of which were fishing villages in the past.
 While some of these costal towns have grown into modern beach resorts, others still have their historical charm with nearby churches, castles, and harbors.
 Many inland towns in the hills still retain their charm, especially those located in beautiful mountain areas.
 Some of the best places to visit are Sintra with its castle, Marvão in the Alentejo, Amarante in the north, Monsanto with its castle ruins, and Pinhão in the Douro River valley surrounded by vineyards.

-Picking the best cuisine and restaurants between Greece and Portugal can be difficult as they are each unique in their own way.
+Picking the best cuisine and restaurants between Greece and Portugal can be difficult as they are each great in their own way.

 Athens: Make sure you try the souvlaki, moussaka, and dolmades at any of the many local restaurants throughout the city.